 The Lion Guard Birthday Party Table Setup

 Another Lion Guard Party table idea is to turn your fruit punch bowl into a watering hole (make a sign with the indication) and then add cat prints, bird prints and hippo footprints next to it (you can place a light brown bit of cloth under it and add the prints to it).
-If you don’t mind the sacrifice, you can even add some bird footprints on the bowl itself with the aid of a marker.
-To better get into the jungle theme, you can add some grass cupcake or cup wrappers.
-If you have some time and don’t mind a bit of crafting, you can make your own Lion Pride Cake stand – based on this wild cat cupcake stand (use instead a hippo, a cheetah and a lion).
+You can even add some bird footprints on the bowl itself with the aid of a marker.

 The jungle undercurrent of Lion Guard lets you play with many, many table setting options, like having coconuts for bowls, or palm leaves instead of plates.
-You can even wrap the cutlery in leaves or use plastic palm leaf serving trays.
+You can even wrap the cutlery in leaves.

 The Lion Guard Costumes and Birthday outfits